 Director, Johns Hopkins Drug Discovery Program

 Barbara Slusher is Professor of Neurology (primary), Pharmacology and Molecular Sciences, Psychiatry, Neuroscience, Medicine and Oncology at Johns Hopkins School of Medicine and the Director of Johns Hopkins Drug Discovery (https://drugdiscovery.jhu.edu/).
-Dr. Slusher has published over 250 scientific articles and is the inventor on over 100 patents and applications.
+She is the Co-Director for the Johns Hopkins Center for the Advancement of HIV Neurotherapeutics (JH CAHN) and serves as the Vice Director for the Pedersen Brain Science Institute.
+Dr. Slusher has published over 280 scientific articles and is the inventor on over 100 patents and applications.

 Before joining Johns Hopkins, Dr. Slusher spent 18 years in the pharmaceutical industry, including several years at the level of Senior Vice President of Research and Translational Development.
 She has extensive experience in drug discovery through early clinical development and was involved in the successful development, launch and/or post marketing support of several FDA approved medicines including SeroquelTM, AloxiTM, DacogenTM, LucedraTM.